-CAMPO recently completed the Triangle Region ITS Strategic Deployment Plan Update, which included the need for interoperable signal systems across jurisdictional boundaries leading to a goal of regionalized intelligent transportation systems (ITS) including coordinated signal systems.
+CAMPO completed the Triangle Region ITS Strategic Deployment Plan Update in early 2020, which included the need for interoperable signal systems across jurisdictional boundaries leading to a goal of regionalized intelligent transportation systems (ITS) including coordinated signal systems.
 In January 2021, CAMPO began a study to regionalize ITS systems, including integrating traffic signal systems from multiple jurisdictions into one signal system.
 Recommendations will include guidance and implementation step details to be fit for use in other areas across North Carolina where regional ITS signal system integration efforts would be applicable.

-Exult Engineering was selected as the lead consultant.
-The study is centered on the Western Wake area, coordinating with NCDOT and the Towns of Apex, Cary, Fuquay-Varina, Holly Springs, and Morrisville.
-A CTT meeting was held in September to discuss various details of the upcoming implementation plan, as well as the first ITS Regional Working Group meeting in October.
+Exult Engineering was selected as the lead consultant for the study centered on the Western Wake area, coordinating with NCDOT and the Towns of Apex, Cary, Fuquay-Varina, Holly Springs, and Morrisville.
 A Study Oversight Team/Core Technical Team combined meeting was held in November to discuss different scenarios for operations and maintenance and the Implementation Plan draft.
 A CTT meeting was held in December discussing comments received on the implementation chapters, IT issues with IT staff from each CTT jurisdiction, and upcoming Operations and Maintenance chapters.
-Small group meetings were held during January along with a CTT meeting that focused on operations and maintenances challenges.
-The consultant team has released additional chapters for review by the study team.
-The next CTT meeting is anticipated to be held in March with the project expected to be completed by end of April 2022.
+Small group meetings were held during January along with a CTT meeting that focused on operations and maintenance challenges.
+A CTT/SOT meeting was also held in March reviewing the integration guidebook goals and recommendations.
+The last CTT meeting was held in April reviewing the final submitted draft chapters (Chapter 7: Recommendations, Prioritization, and Funding and Chapter 8: Regional Architecture Compliance) and any next steps.
+In coordination with this project, the ITS Regional Working Group has begun to meet with the first meeting in October 2021, next meeting in March 2022, and upcoming meeting scheduled for May.
+A final presentation of the study and review of the report by TCC and Executive Board is scheduled for June.
 (Staff Contact: Brandon Watson)